cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

     }
 ```

-And recompile.
+Now recompile.

 ### Add validation

 You can consider adding functions on the `StoredGame`, for instance a `Validate` one.
-Start with a new `errors.go` file in the root folder of your `checkers-minimal` module.
+Start with a new `errors.go` file in the root folder of your `checkers-minimal` module:

 <CodeGroup>
 <CodeGroupItem title="errors.go">